 In addition to the Masters Series exhibition, SVA will host an opening reception at the gallery on Thursday, October 10, 6:00 – 8:00pm.
 An artist’s talk with Brodner will take place on Wednesday, October 30, 7:00pm at the SVA Theatre, 333 West 23rd Street.
+This lecture will also be livestreamed (link).
 All events are free and open to the public.

 In 1988, SVA founder Silas H. Rhodes instituted SVA’s Masters Series, an award and exhibition honoring great visual communicators of our time.
 Although the achievements of many groundbreaking designers, illustrators, art directors and photographers are known to and lauded by their colleagues, their names often go unrecognized by the general public.
 The Masters Series brings greater exposure to those whose influence has been felt strongly and by many, yet without widespread recognition.